Clicky

 USDA Growing Zones: 9 – 11

-Flowering Season: Spring through summer
+Flowering Season: Flowers appear in summer

 5. Geiger Tree (Cordia sebestena)